2024 Solar Incentives Guide for Lake Zurich, IL - Tax Credits & Rebates

 Federal Solar Incentives

-To find out exactly how much the ITC could save you, get in touch with your local Lake Zurich solar panel installer.
+To find out exactly how much the ITC could save you, get in touch with your local Lake Zurich solar panel installation expert.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
 The Clean Energy Credit runs until 2035.
 Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit; the amount will decrease slightly on a yearly basis until the current program ends.
 Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-Your local Lake Zurich solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Lake Zurich solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives